yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 There are multiple reasons to consider this approach:

 - The default compiler we use for Windows builds, MSVC, is currently unstable on its latest 2022 version, forcing us to revert to version 2019, and making yuzu lose some compiler optimizations in the process, losing a bit of performance.
-- GCC 12, the default Linux compiler yuzu uses, has optimizations errors and problems with some warnings, making it unviable at the moment.
+- GCC 12, the default Linux compiler yuzu uses, has optimization errors and problems with some warnings, making it unviable at the moment.
 - Clang allows for aggressive optimizations that should provide good performance boosts.
 One example is [Polly](https://polly.llvm.org/).
 - Along with GCC, LLVM makes it much easier to produce code optimized for the SSE4.2 instruction set.
 That’s right Core 2 Duo users, you’re next in line for the chopping block.